DevNickR/BlabberCord/README.md

 `/select-persona` will start the personas feature and allow you to select a persona.
 This will only apply to the channel its used in and will reset its chat history.
 `/reset-conversation` will reset the chat history of the bot.
 `/add-persona` given a name and a prompt this will save the prompt to your prompts folder (if this folder is not persisted this will not work, mount the Prompts folder to a volume if using docker), a restart will be required for this to allow you to use the new persona.

+## Limitations
+- Discord text length: To get around this you can use text files (.txt or any plain text based file) which will be appended to the text with the filename in front of it with code snippet syntax in front (ie: use this to reference text, and not as direct messages)
+- GPT max length: Currently if your message, message history or the generated response breaks the token limit, you will need to reset the conversation.
+There is no way to go around this currently.
+You may find better luck switching the model out to one that supports greater MaxTokens (change max tokens in settings along with model)